thosgood/this-weeks-finds/markdown/101-151/week134.md

 when the geometry of space changes with time.
 People have studied this problem in detail, and there seems to be no completely satisfactory way to get around it.
-No way, that is, except the radical step of ceasing to treat the geometry of spacetime as a fixed \"background\".
+No way, that is, except the radical step of ceasing to treat the geometry of spacetime as a fixed "background".
 In other
 words: stop doing quantum field theory on spacetime with a pre-established metric, and invent a background-free theory of quantum gravity!
-But this is not so easy - see \"[week132](week132.html)\" for more on what it would entail.
+But this is not so easy - see "[week132](week132.html)" for more on what it would entail.

 Apparently this issue is coming to the attention of string theorists now